khkhiu/khkhiu.github.io/_posts/2021-03-10-sp-kdenlive.md

 We first inserted all the video footage that we recorded into the software.
 ![KdenLive vid](/assets/images/2021-03-10-sp-kdenlive/kden_vid_insert.png)

 Due to the interference present on a number of the video clips, some of the voice over had to be re-recorded.
-This was acheived using audacity.
+This was achieved using audacity.

 **Audacity** Audacity is a free and open audio recording and editing software.
 <cite><a href="https://www.audacityteam.org/">www.audacityteam.org</a></cite>
 {: .notice--info}

 Using the 'ungroup clips' and 'group clips' function in KdenLive, we replaced the original audio with the appropriate voice overs and sound effects.
-Furthermore, some clips were slowed down to allow better synchornisation with the audio
+Furthermore, some clips were slowed down to allow better synchronisation with the audio
 ![KdenLive vid grp](/assets/images/2021-03-10-sp-kdenlive/kden_vid_groups.png)
-<em>Grouping and ungrouping video and audio clips</em>
+<em>Grouping and un-grouping video and audio clips</em>
 ![KdenLive vid grp](/assets/images/2021-03-10-sp-kdenlive/kden_vid_speed.png)
 <em>Reducing speed of video clip</em>